 After a severe truck accident, it is important to talk to a lawyer.
 If you or a loved one faced severe injuries or you lost a loved one in the crash, Miami semi-truck accident attorney Prosper Shaked may be able to help.
 Call The Law Offices of Prosper Shaked at (305) 690-0024 any time day or night to set up a free consultation on your truck accident case and to learn more about what your case might be worth.

-Suing Trucking Companies for Semi-Truck Crashes in Florida
+Suing Trucking Companies for Semi-Truck Crashes in Miami, Florida

 Trucking companies are often liable for the injuries that their drivers cause.
 It makes sense that the employer would be held responsible for the actions of an employee.
 In many instances, Florida law allows victims to hold both the truck driver and the trucking company that hired them liable for any injuries and harms that stem from a truck accident.
 Florida has a “vicarious liability” rule that can hold trucking companies liable for the truck driver’s negligence, but there are also ways to hold the company directly liable for its own negligence.